Allegations of cheating during the 1994 Formula One World Championship: Initial allegations

-Cheating allegations were made at the first round of the 1994 season, the Brazilian Grand Prix.
+Cheating allegations were made at the 1994 Brazilian Grand Prix, the first round of the season.
 On lap 21 of the race, Senna in the Williams who was leading the race, made a pit stop, with Michael Schumacher in the Benetton close behind.
 The Benetton pitcrew made a very quick stop for Schumacher, getting him out in front of Senna to lead the race.
 Schumacher went on to win the Grand Prix after Senna spun out of the race.
 This sparked speculation that Benetton was using a system to make quicker pit stops than their rivals.

-During the weekend of the Pacific Grand Prix, in April, Ferrari test driver Nicola Larini (who had replaced Jean Alesi for the early part of the season), leaked to the Italian media that he had used traction control during the practice session for the race.
+During the weekend of the 1994 Pacific Grand Prix, Ferrari test driver Nicola Larini (who had replaced Jean Alesi for the early part of the season) leaked to the Italian media that he had used traction control during the practice session for the race.
 Ferrari and Larini later denied the claims to the worldwide press.
-The "leak" by Larini further raised suspicions about teams using illegal driver aids to help them in races.
+The leak by Larini further raised suspicions about teams using illegal driver aids to help them in races.
 Senna retired on the first lap of the race after a collision with McLaren driver Mika Häkkinen.
 Instead of going back to the Williams pit area, Senna opted to stand and watch the cars complete the race to see if he could hear any noises that suggested traction control was being used illegally in the other cars.
 Senna returned to the Williams pit area after the race suspicious that the Benetton car was illegal.